 DevOps rings of validation for dummies

-Published by Guillaume Meyer 2 months ago, tagged as devops saas azure microsoft-365 microsoft-teams
+Published by Guillaume Meyer a year ago, tagged as devops saas azure microsoft-365 microsoft-teams

 No, today I'll talk about the definition of your rings of validation in your SAAS release process, how it relates to your environments and how important it is to share a common vocabulary across your dev, ops and product teams.

 A common release process involves the DTAP (opens new window) pipeline.
 The four letters in DTAP denote the following steps:

 - The program is developed on a *Development- system.
 This development environment might have no testing capabilities.

 - Once the developer thinks it is ready, the product is copied to a *Test- environment, to verify it works as expected.
 This test environment is supposedly standardized and in close alignment with the target environment.